Kokuhaku Jikkō Iinkai: Ren'ai Series: New First Year Students

-Ken Shibasaki's younger brother, a member of the idol group LIPxLIP.
+Ken Shibasaki's younger brother is a member of the idol group LIPxLIP.
 He does not like his older brother or mother, the latter because she neglects both brothers and abuses him, and the former for his womanizing.
-Shares a friendly rivalry with his idol partner Yujiro, but comes to see him as an important friend.
+Shares a friendly rivalry with his idol partner, Yujiro, but comes to see him as an important friend.
 His main solo song is "YELLOW".